WHY NUTRIKIWI IS SO GOOD!

-Insoluble fibre which includes cellulose and lignins makes up the structural component of the plant adds bulkiness to the stool thereby helping to maintain normal bowel function.
+- Insoluble fibre includes cellulose and lignins, and makes up the structural component of the plant adding bulkiness to stools, thereby helping to maintain normal bowel function.

 How much folate do we need each day?

-Just remember that folate is destroyed upon cooking (between 50-80% is lost).
-Since Kiwifruit are commonly eaten raw they are a good folate find.
+It’s important to note that folate is destroyed upon cooking (between 50-80% is lost).
+Since Kiwifruit are commonly eaten raw they are a good folate find!